Azure/azure-quickstart-templates/101-deploy-dsc-pullserver-to-win-server/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Note: There are a few workarounds in the dsc script to make this work on the Windows Server that you need to be aware of.
+*Note*: There are a few workarounds in the dsc script to make this work on the Windows Server that you need to be aware of.

 1. The appcmd command is used to unlock a few entries in IIS.

 2. The Pull Server and Compliance Server "dbprovider" is changed to "System.Data.OleDb".

 3. The Pull Server and Compliance Server "dbconnectionstr" is changed to use the Provider "Microsoft.Jet.OLEDB.4.0"

 4. The Compliance Server authentication has been changed to anonymous as this machine is not domain joined.

 After the template is deployed you can

 1. Open the Internet Explorer and browse to http://localhost:8080/PSDSCPullServer.svc to test if the deployment was successful.

 2. Open another tab in Internet Explorer and browse to http://localhost:9080/PSDSCComplianceServer.svc to test if the deployment was successful.

 For further information on the DSC Pull server look here: